Best Starter Bikes: Safe Motorcycles for New Riders

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Riding motorcycles isn’t just a hobby; it’s a passion and lifestyle.
-If you love to ride then you may consider sharing that passion with friends or family members, and how you introduce them to riding and what they first ride is crucial.
-Putting a beginner on a bike that’s too big or powerful can be a safety risk, so you want to find the perfect starter bike.
+If you love to ride, then you may consider sharing that passion with friends or family members.
+As you already know, how you introduce them to riding and what they first ride is crucial.
+Putting a beginner on a bike that’s too big or powerful will present a safety risk, so you want to find the perfect starter bike.

 Choosing the right starter bike requires you to consider the size and experience of the rider.
 Since not everyone comes to riding with the same skill set, there are several starter bikes available.
 There are even small starter bikes that are perfect for younger riders.
-This guide will help you learn what to look for when buying a starter bike.
+This guide will help you know what to look for when buying a starter bike for someone.

 This colorful starter bike has a 250cc engine and comes in four color options.
 The tires are large and knobby for lots of traction.